Metal Roofing Austin

 Another plus for metal roofs is that they require very little maintenance.
 Although you should have your roof inspected periodically regardless of its material type, metal roofs definitely require less attention than asphalt shingle roofs., lasting between 40-70 years depending on the specific material.
 On the other hand, traditional asphalt roofs last about 12-20 years.

 In dry climates, metal roofs are also safer than asphalt.
 They will not spark or ignite during storms or wildfires.
 Metal roofs are also eco-friendly and energy-efficient.
 Unlike many roofing materials, metal roofs are 100% recyclable when replacement time rolls around.
-Because metal roofs reflet the sun’s UV and infrared light rays, they can also significantly reduce electric bills.
+Because metal roofs reflect the sun’s UV and infrared light rays, they can also significantly reduce electric bills.

 Playing the Long Game